Branch-and-bound for biobjective mixed-integer linear programming: Computational Analysis

 \subsection{Presolve Techniques}

 Table \ref{table_presolve} contains the results of our first computational experiment.
-We report the average computation time in seconds to solve instances of each type, the average number of nodes explored, and the average duality gap percentage computed after processing the root node.
-Note that in for this test we utilized \textsc{PreprocesingMethod2} with $\rho$ set to zero.
+For this test we utilized \textsc{PreprocessingMethod2} with $\rho$ set to zero.
+The column ``Fixed'' in this table refers to the number of variables that were fixed by the presolve method.

-Notice from Table \ref{table_presolve} that the results for duality fixing show the opposite pattern for the Boland320 instances than for all other instances.
+Notice from Table \ref{table_presolve} that the results for duality fixing show the opposite pattern for the \instance{Boland320} instances than for all other instances.
 This is due to the fact that, for an unknown reason, fixing several variables during presolve had a negative impact on preprocessing, causing many fewer solutions to be discovered during this phase and therefore having an overall negative impact on the rest of the BB procedure.
-We felt, though, that the positive impact duality fixing had on the other instances sets warranted leaving this feature on for the remainder of our tests.
-Also observe from Table \ref{table_presolve} that the exploitation of neither singleton nor dominating columns had any impact on the overall BB procedure.
+We felt though that the positive impact duality fixing had on the other instances sets warranted leaving this feature on for the remainder of our tests.
+Also observe from Table \ref{table_presolve} that the exploitation of neither singleton nor dominating columns had any significant impact on the overall BB procedure.
 We found that this was mainly due to the fact that there were very few occurrences of either of these types of columns.
+Singleton columns did not fix any variables values, and so there is no column ``Fixed'' for it in the table.
 We opted to turn off the exploitation of singleton columns for the remainder of our tests, but we left on the exploitation of dominating columns.
 Our reasoning here was that singleton columns have no impact on BB that extends beyond presolve, while dominating columns result in disjunctions from which we can generate global cutting planes.
 Hence, we left on the exploitation of dominating columns in order to test the impact of generating these cuts in later tests.